diegoyon/bookstore/README.md

 # Bookstore

-> The Bookstore is a website created with React that allows you to: display a list of books, add a book and, remove a selected book.
+> The Bookstore is a website created with React and Redux Toolkit that allows the user to display a list of books, and add or remove a book from an API.

 ## Built With